aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreToolAbuse.md

 - **Code Interpreter activity.** The data-plane event for code execution is `InvokeCodeInterpreter` (action and session live in `requestParameters`); lifecycle events are `StartCodeInterpreterSession` / `StopCodeInterpreterSession`.
 An invocation spike from one principal, sessions that outlast their normal duration, or invocations from never-before-seen IPs all indicate the sandbox is being used for reconnaissance or exfiltration rather than legitimate reasoning.
 - **Browser activity and streaming connections.** Browser interaction spans three data-plane actions. `ConnectBrowserAutomationStream` establishes the Chrome DevTools Protocol (CDP) automation stream — page navigation runs over this stream, with the target URL passed inside the call rather than as a separate event name. `InvokeBrowser` is a **separate, standalone action** that performs OS-level browser actions (mouse clicks, keyboard input, screenshots, and dialogs that CDP cannot reach, such as print and JavaScript-alert dialogs) against an active session identified by `browserIdentifier` + `sessionId` — do not assume browser activity is visible only through the automation stream. `ConnectBrowserLiveViewStream` is the live-view stream.
 All three can establish or drive sessions that outlive the client's view. `SaveBrowserSessionProfile` captures cookies, localStorage, and sessionStorage into a Browser Profile (also creatable via the control-plane `CreateBrowserProfile`) that persists across sessions — saving a profile after authenticating to an external service establishes authenticated-session persistence that survives the session's termination.
-- **Persistent WebSocket / AGUI streams.** `InvokeAgentRuntimeWithWebSocketStream` establishes bidirectional WebSocket connections that persist after an SCP or IAM block until the underlying TCP connection closes — API-level denial does **not** immediately terminate the stream.
+- **Persistent WebSocket / AGUI streams.** `InvokeAgentRuntimeWithWebSocketStream` (and its on-behalf-of-user variant `InvokeAgentRuntimeWithWebSocketStreamForUser`) establishes bidirectional WebSocket connections that persist after an SCP or IAM block until the underlying TCP connection closes — API-level denial does **not** immediately terminate the stream.
 When a call carries the `X-Amzn-Bedrock-AgentCore-Runtime-User-Id` header, AgentCore requires **both** `bedrock-agentcore:InvokeAgentRuntime` **and** the separate `bedrock-agentcore:InvokeAgentRuntimeForUser` action — a deny that omits `InvokeAgentRuntimeForUser` leaves the on-behalf-of-user invocation path open, so any deny set must include it.
+- **Interactive command shell.** `InvokeAgentRuntimeCommand` and `InvokeAgentRuntimeCommandShell` invoke commands / an interactive command shell on a Runtime endpoint (the shell runs over a WebSocket stream).
+This is the most direct hands-on-keyboard execution surface in AgentCore — like the WebSocket streams, an established shell survives API-level denial until the TCP connection closes, so containment requires endpoint deletion plus a VPC NACL deny, not just an SCP.
+Hunt for these actions and include them in the §3.2 deny set.
 - **Network-mode drift.** Code Interpreter supports three network modes: PUBLIC (unrestricted outbound), SANDBOX (S3 and DNS only), and VPC (customer-controlled).
 The mode is **immutable** once created — there is no `UpdateCodeInterpreter` or `UpdateBrowser` API — so an attacker downgrading SANDBOX/VPC to PUBLIC must `Delete` then `Create`.
 A `DeleteCodeInterpreter` followed by a `CreateCodeInterpreter` whose `networkConfiguration.networkMode` differs from the IaC baseline (apply the same pattern to `DeleteBrowser`/`CreateBrowser`) must be investigated before containment.
 - **VPC egress (VPC-mode only).** Enumerate the relevant ENIs (`aws ec2 describe-network-interfaces --filters Name=description,Values="*bedrock-agentcore*"`), then query Flow Logs for ACCEPT entries to non-RFC1918 destinations. **PUBLIC-mode and SANDBOX-mode resources produce no flow-log visibility at all** — for those modes detection relies on Route 53 Resolver DNS query logs and application-layer logs only.
 - **DNS exfiltration.** Query Route 53 Resolver DNS logs for queries to non-AWS domains.
 SANDBOX mode permits DNS resolution (so agents can reach S3 via DNS), which makes DNS a working exfiltration channel.
 A cluster of queries to a newly-registered domain, a dynamic-DNS provider, or a domain matching no allowlisted service is evidence of DNS-encoded exfiltration.